Rosamond L. Naylor

 473 Via Ortega, Office 363

 Stanford, CA 94305

-Naylor currently serves on the Scientific Advisory Board for the Beijer Institute in Stockholm, is a Science Advisor for United Nation’s Secretary General Ban Ki-Moon’s initiative on Sustainable Development (Sustainable Agriculture section), and trustee of The Nature Conservancy California Chapter.
+Naylor currently serves on the Scientific Advisory Board for the Beijer Institute in Stockholm, is a Science Advisor for United Nation’s Secretary General Ban Ki-Moon’s initiative on Sustainable Development (Sustainable Agriculture section), trustee of The Nature Conservancy California Chapter and Scientific Advisory Board for Oceana.
 Additionally, she serves on the editorial board of the journals Global Food Security and Journal on Food Security.